CodeYourFuture/curriculum/common-content/en/module/js2/side-effects/index.md

 +++

-Currently `calculateMedian` mutates its input - the `list` of numbers.
+Currently `calculateMedian` mutates its input - the array of numbers.
 This mutation is called a {{<tooltip title="side effect">}} A function has a side effect if it does something which can be observed from outside of the function (aside from returning a value).
 Removing an element from an array is a side effect.
 Logging something to the console is also a side effect.{{</tooltip>}}.

 In this case, the **side effect** has unintended consequences.
 We have introduced a {{<tooltip title="bug">}}Any unintended behaviour or effect from our software is called a **bug**.{{</tooltip>}} which makes `calculateMean` return the wrong value.
 Both `calculateMean` and `calculateMedian` need access to the original `salaries` array.
 Therefore, we should take make sure we don't mutate the array unless we really mean to.